Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 2.3.
 Run the application
 Run [02-client-get-user-information].

-Use web browser to access `http://localhost:8080/user-information`.
+Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+Use the new opened [InPrivate window] to access `http://localhost:8080/user-information`.
 After log in, you can see a json response which will display the user information.

 ## 2.4.
 Homework
 1. Investigate what is the property (`spring.security.oauth2.client.provider.azure-active-directory.user-name-attribute`) is used for.